eva-anokam/beginnerProject/adviceApp/README4.md

 I would like to cache the response so I can improve the page's performance

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ## Author

 - Website - [African Techie](https://www.africantechie.com)
-  **Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**